Alpha-VLLM/Alpha-VLLM/_pages/openings.md

 ---
 # Open positions

-🔥 **We are hiring** interns, postdocs, and full-time researchers at the  **General Vision Group, Shanghai AI Lab** , with a focus on multi-modality and vision foundation models.
+🔥 **We are hiring** interns, postdocs, and full-time researchers at the **General Vision Group, Shanghai AI Lab**, with a focus on multi-modal foundation models.
 If you are interested, please contact [gaopengcuhk@gmail.com](mailto:gaopengcuhk@gmail.com).